rfabbri/pd-macambira/externals/grill/pool/readme.txt

 - fixed bad bug: pool::priv was not initialized
 - enhanced and optimized atom parsing
 - escaped symbols (with \) for whitespace support on store and load
+- escape symbols also with "" to help the load routine

 0.2.0:
 - attributes (pool,private,echodir,absdir)